robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn/autumn-week-7-ect-theory.md

 #### Step 1: planning

 First, the pupil examines the question.
-They can see it's multiplication from the operator symbol used.
+They can see it’s multiplication from the operator symbol used.
 They know they are good at their times tables, so they decide to use their times tables to work it out.